CasparKielwein/Aaargh/Classes.md

 ### Comment
 The fighter is intended to have a very "in your face" kind of play-style.
 Get into the thick of it and dish it out left, right, and center.
-Power Points are (re-)gained during the fight.
+Power-Points are (re-)gained during the fight.
 The Fighter does not start with many and thus does not have the alpha strike of a sorcerer.
 The Fighters different fighting styles cover the Fighter, Barbarian, and Ranger from dnd.
 If a player just wants to kill stuff they should build a fighter, focus on damage abilities and enjoy the carnage.